-This includes collisions, airproxes and occurrences that can lead to an airborne collision, as well as resolution advisories from collision warning systems.
+This includes airproxes and occurrences that can lead to an airborne collision, as well as resolution advisories from collision warning systems and airborne collisions itself.
 Any type of airborne conflict is considered, regardless of aircraft type and airspace (excluding RPAS, birds and wildlife).